dymmond/edgy/docs/tips-and-tricks.md

 # Tips and Tricks for Edgy

-This section provides guidance on organizing your code, particularly within an [Esmerald](https://esmerald.dymmond.com) application.
-While the examples are Esmerald-centric, the principles apply to any framework you use with Edgy.
+This section provides guidance on organizing your code, particularly within an [Ravyn](https://ravyn.dymmond.com) application.
+While the examples are Ravyn-centric, the principles apply to any framework you use with Edgy.

 ## Centralizing Database Connections